William CraigCEO & Co-Founder

 1989: AOL is launched

 When Apple pulled out of the AppleLink program in 1989, the project was renamed and America Online was born.
-AOL, still in existence today, later on made the Internet popular amongst the average internet users.
+AOL later made the Internet popular amongst the average internet users.

 1989: The proposal for the World Wide Web